Polyarteritis Nodosa Treatment & Management

 No standard regimen for steroid dosing exists in PAN.
 It is common practice to use high-dose oral prednisone at 1 mg/kg/day.[29]
 Methylprednisolone could also be given, for example, at a pulse dose of 1,000 mg intravenously daily, repeated over 3 days, prior to initiating oral prednisone.

-Tapering of the prednisone can begin as early as one month later if the patient's clinical status and ESR normalize.
+Tapering of the prednisone can begin as early as 1 month later if the patient's clinical status and ESR normalize.
 Prednisone taper can continue over the next 12 months until it has been stopped.

 When prednisone is combined with cyclophosphamide, the steroid dose is tapered more rapidly, if possible, to reduce the increased risk of infection.